Mama June Kids: How The From Not To Hot Star’s Daughters Feel About Weight Loss

 Alana “Honey Boo Boo” Thompson

 Mama June’s youngest daughter, and the young lass who became a reality star in her own right thanks to Toddlers & Tiaras and Here Comes Honey Boo Boo, has, like her mother, had her own issues with her weight.
-However, the 12-year-old’s mom isn’t as interested in monitoring the young lady’s weight as perhaps she should be.
+However, the 12-year-old’s mom isn’t as interested in monitoring the young lady’s weight as she should be.
 Speaking to Us Weekly, Mama June said that she wants her daughters – especially Alana, who is entering an awkward age – to be focused on body positivity.

 “I mean, I want her to love herself for her, and love her for her, and not give a s**t what anybody else says.
 But also [I tell her], ‘I need you to know that you need to be worrying,’ because her dad, her grandmother on that side, does have diabetes and stuff.”